TerrenceHung/CSCD27-F16/assignments/03/README.md

 - Attack: `python attack14.py`

 Most likely, your XSS attack will inject a malicious javascript code on the webpage.
-For the attack to work, we assume that Alice visits the main page after your attack was executed.
+For the attack to work, we assume that Alice signs in and visits the main page after your attack was executed.
 The attack should not disrupt the normal behavior of the application.
 Alice should not notice anything.

 ### Challenge 15 [15 points]: Bypassing authentication with SQLi attack